c4pt000/cash-register-qr-code-kiosk-cash-machines/README.md

 # qr-code-kiosk-cash-machines

+# 01-05-2022
+# forgot to mention as a possible suggestion it's probably a better idea and easier for vendors with sales tax to charge sales tax seperate from receiving crypto using the regular methods of debit or cash methods charging sales tax completely seperate each sale per customer

 # 01-01-2022
 # by setting the network fee to 0.00001 Bitcoin then a transfer is 0.47 cents at 100,000 dollars a coin it's around $1.00 as a fee to use it at the register with these custom apps they should accept payment with one pre confirmation (is it dangerous from Bitcoin rbf functions?)